 Facebook analysis states that fake proxy accounts are 5 times more likely to bully.
 It’s obvious but the extent of the bullying is truly awful.
 Facebook state that they took action on billions of fake proxy accounts last year, 2.5 billion, was deactivated or taken down in 2019, billions not millions.
 These were all fake accounts whose reason for being was simply not genuine.
 So Facebook took them down.
 The clue is in the name of this Facebook Link.

 Remember if you lose your account on Facebook, you are most likely to be taken off Instagram, WhatsApp too.
 Facebook own 70% of all social media platforms via Instagram and WhatsApp too, so they won't miss you once you are cut from their network.
 Facebook doesn't own Snapchat.

 Profile - Your Real Name incl.
 Pic if you like

 Followers ‘Kids’ less than 20 & ‘Teenagers less than 200

 Privacy Setting - My Friends Only - Not Public.

-Even with properly set privacy settings, certain things are just better left unsaid. especially online, for example does your mum really want you to tell your friends, she’s pregnant, or has cancer, before she tells her own mother which happens everyday of the week.
+Even with properly set privacy settings, certain things are just better left unsaid. especially online, for example, does your mum really want you to tell your friends, she’s pregnant, or has cancer, before she tells her own mother which happens every day of the week.
 Tell your Dad, before boasting to friends on SnapChat, that you made the team, got the summer job, passed your exams.
 Common sense, but everyday people overdo things online.
-It’s not an episode of the Khardasians, it’s real life.
+It’s not an episode of the Kardashians, it’s your life.